deficollective/defiscan/src/content/protocols/ccip.md

 First, the _Risk Management Network_ monitors the chain and can halt the cross-chain flow of messages and tokens to and from a network.
 Additionally, the _Risk Management Network_ “blesses” or “curses” messages that should be moved cross-chain.
 When the count of nodes blessing a message reaches the quorum, the message can be executed on the destination chain.

-Additionally, there is the _Committing Network_ which observes events on the source chain that signal messages that should be moved cross chain.
-If it detects such a transaction, the _Committing Network_ posts a root to the `CommitStore` contract on the destination chain.
+Additionally, the _Committing Network_ observes events of new cross-chain messages on the source chain.
+If it detects such an event, the _Committing Network_ posts a root to the `CommitStore` contract on the destination chain.

 Lastly, there is the _Executing Network_ that observes the transactions and if roots are posted to the `CommitStore` and the roots are blessed, the executing network triggers the message to be executed on the target chain with the blessed messages.